She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 "You saw people that couldn't speak, that could barely walk," she says.
 "People were discharged in that condition."

-Alice refused to take any meds, and that made her unpopular with the staff.
+Alice refused to take any meds, making her unpopular with the staff.

 "I did have a social worker tell me I was going to lose my child if I didn't 'pull it together,' " she says.